Beijing Makes More Promises on the Ailing Economy, but Offers No Solutions

 Commentary

 All 24 members attending the recent Politburo meetings in Beijing spoke of how China’s economy needs help.
 This is a big difference from a year ago.
-Then the authorities refused to acknowledge China’s huge economic challenges.
-The admission of trouble has emerged only gradually during the spring Communist Party meetings: first the Two Sessions, then the spring Politburo, then the Third Plenum in early July and now these most recent meetings.
-Through this agonizing process, Beijing has taken some remedial steps but nothing large or forceful enough to meet the challenge.
-Even this latest meeting has produced more talk than action or even descriptions of planned actions.
+Then, the authorities refused to acknowledge China’s huge economic challenges.
+The admission of trouble has emerged only gradually during the spring Communist Party meetings: first the Two Sessions, then the spring Politburo, then the Third Plenum in early July, and now, these most recent meetings.

-The sad state of China’s economy is plain in most recent data and how Beijing’s actions to date have failed to turn things around.
+The sad state of China’s economy is plain in most recent data and how the Beijing regime’s actions to date have failed to turn things around.
 July housing sales, according to the country’s top 100 property developers, came in some 20 percent below last year’s levels.
 The National Bureau of Statistics’ purchasing managers index (PMI) came in at 49.4 in July.
 Any reading below 50 indicates a contraction.
 Especially disappointing was the lower 49.3 reading for the new orders subcategory and 48.5 reading for export orders.
 Non-manufacturing’s PMI fell in July to 50, hardly something that anyone would describe as robust.

 Among other things, it is clear from this that Beijing’s biggest effort to date has fallen far short.
 This past spring, Beijing launched a 1 trillion yuan (about $140 billion) program to support real estate markets by buying up some of the large number of unoccupied dwellings.
 The effort was from the start fighting an uphill battle.
-Because for years after the crisis broke in 2021 Beijing had ignored the needs of property markets, the troubles had time to metastasize throughout financial markets and the economy.
+Because for years after the crisis broke in 2021, Beijing ignored the needs of property markets, and the troubles had time to metastasize throughout financial markets and the economy.
 What is more, the program was simply too small.
 Consider that the funds dedicated were only a fraction of the initial $300 billion 2021 failure of Evergrande, much less the failures that have taken place since then.

 China’s problems in this regard are especially apparent in how well South Korea and Taiwan are doing in some of these industries, so much so that buyers tolerate longer waits for delivery rather than turn to Chinese sources.